SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 python -m venv %USERPROFILE%/llama-cpp-venv
 ```

-Then, activate it, on Linux/MSYS:
+Then, activate it, on Linux:
 {.linux-bg-padded}

 ```sh